Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/04-Behavioral-PatternsPt.2/README.md

 <!-- > -->

-## In Class Activity
+## Implementing the Mediator Pattern

-Complete [this activity](assignments/mediator.md) to learn how to implement the mediator pattern
+Complete [this activity](https://github.com/Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/blob/master/Lessons/04-Behavioral-PatternsPt.2/assignments/mediator.md to learn how to implement the mediator pattern

 <!-- > -->